Pulvermacher's chain: Construction

-Pulvermacher
+Isaac Lewis Pulvermacher

 Isaac Lewis Pulvermacher was a physicist and inventor originally concerned with the electric telegraph.
 He first published details of his chain in August 1850 in German and in the winter of that same year came to Britain to demonstrate the machine to notable physicians.
 He visited London and Edinburgh on this trip.
 He gives his residence as Breslau, Kingdom of Prussia in his 1853 US patent.
 Prior to this, however, he had arrived in Britain from Vienna and all the British sources of the time describe him as "of Vienna".

 Medical opinion

 Fig. 4.
 Charging the chain by slowly drawing through vinegar.

 At first, there was a very positive reaction to Pulvermacher.
 Early in 1851 Pulvermacher gave Golding Bird, a well known London physician with an interest in electrotherapy, a sample of the machine with which to experiment.
 Bird was impressed enough with it that he later gave a representative of the Pulvermacher Company a testimonial as a letter of introduction to physicians in Edinburgh.
 Bird thought that the battery would make a useful source of portable electricity and could be used for treating patients with some forms of paralysis in their homes.
 Contemporary equipment was not very portable, and in the case of friction machines required skilled operators to keep going.
 By October 1851 Bird felt that he had tested the device sufficiently to give it a glowing article in The Lancet.
 But even at this early stage there were signs of disquiet.
 Even as he wrote the favourable report in The Lancet Bird felt the need to level criticism at the Pulvermacher Company's London agent, one C. Meinig, for promoting the device as a "universal panacea" for almost any imaginable complaint in the company's advertisements.
 Bird was a tireless opponent of quack practitioners, and was particularly quick to criticise medically unqualified electrical treatment, as he felt this was a reason professional acceptance of his own work in electrotherapy was being held back.
 The quack practitioner market was the very sector that the Pulvermacher Company's unrestrained claims were aimed at.
 Nevertheless, Bird was gracious enough to specifically exclude Pulvermacher himself from responsibility for these "injudiciously puffed" claims.